ItsNotGoodName/ansible-role-autorestic/README.md

 ## Role Variables

-It assumes that the user `root` is handling backups and can be changed with the `autorestic_user` variable.
+It assumes that the user `root` is handling backups but can be changed using the `autorestic_user` variable.

 You can toggle installing autorestic and restic by setting `autorestic_autorestic_install` and `autorestic_restic_install` to `true` or `false`.